quantumgardener/qg.blog/content/notes/Gear that I use.md

 datetime: 2023-09-23T20:00:21
 updated: 2024-08-21T19:46:00
 ---
 Here, "Gear" is a broad term referring to any type of physical technology I use in my life.
-For software see [[Software that I use]].
+For software see [[Quartz/maps/Software that I use]].

 ## Photography gear
 - [[My current photography gear]]